 In every society, there is a small segment of children and young persons who are at risk or have been in trouble with the law.
-MSF engages families, the community and partners (including the Subordinate Courts, the Ministry of Home Affairs and social service agencies) in the rehabilitation and reintegration of these children and youth.
+MSF engages families, the community and partners (including the State Courts, Ministry of Home Affairs, Ministry of Education, Ministry of Health and social service agencies) in the rehabilitation and reintegration of these children and youth.

-MSF believes that individuals and families are capable of overcoming their difficulties, becoming self-reliant and should be empowered to do so.
-MSF and its partners have developed a range of holistic policies and programmes that address the rehabilitative needs of at-risk and delinquent children and youth.
+MSF believes that individuals and families are capable of overcoming their difficulties and becoming self-reliant and should be empowered to do so.
+MSF and its partners have developed a range of holistic policies and programmes that address the rehabilitative needs of at-risk children and youth, and those who have offended.

 For children and young persons who have committed offences, MSF believes in community-based rehabilitation where possible, with institutionalisation as the last resort: